DavidMaguire93/PandS/pands-problem-sheet/Readme.txt

 22/03/21 - Messed around with Seaborn graphs in plottask.py.
 Commented out as may add to later on.
 11/04/21 - Included more comments and references in bmi.py and secondstring.py
 14/04/21 - Included more comments and references in collatz.py and weekday.py
-15/04/21 - Included more comments and referneces in squareroot.py, es.py
+15/04/21 - Included more comments and references in squareroot.py, es.py, plottask.py
 	 - Changed code in squareroot.py to iterate until precision was met
+	 - Pushed plottask.py image to repository